TuralHasanov11/TuralHasanov11/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2024 Goals: Learn more about web3
 - ⚡ Fun fact: I love workout and watching movies

 ### Languages and Tools: